yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 many rooms and many buildings in a city block, both in the buildings you plan to build, and in the already existing buildings that surround them.

 The way daylight evaluation is usually implememnted is raytracing [radiosity].
-Interestingly enough, all current solutions (Ladybug (XXX: link), Climate Studio (XXX: link)) internally depend on just one piece of raytracing software called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
+Interestingly enough, all current software solutions (Ladybug (XXX: link), Climate Studio (XXX: link)) internally depend on just one raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
 This will be important later.

-[radiosity]: Although there are less computationally intensive and less precise ways that were used before the wide adoption computers of in architecture studios.
+[radiosity]: Although there are analytical ways used for simple geometries that were used before the wide adoption computers of in architecture studios.

 To bridge this closer to the videogame audience, the daylighting evaluation is very similar to what game developers call light baking: computing light simulation for static scenes and baking the